Michael lives and works in Edinburgh, Scotland. He graduated from Edinburgh College of Art in 2006 and has been represented by Heart since 2007.

 His use and evident interest in architecture, and detailed interiors in his artworks have naturally led to commissions for clients with a similar interest.
 He is often asked to create scenes of cities or landscapes with multiple activities representing a community, as with his commission for Knight Frank and Citibank’s Wealth Report.
 He has also worked regularly for the American Institute of Architects and has illustrated catalogues for the Italian furniture company Arper as well as De Padova and Vitra.
 A portfolio of work in this field led to a commission from Laurence King Publishers to illustrate ‘This is Frank Lloyd Wright’.
 An amazing amount of reference material, plans and photographs were distilled into a consolidated series of images explaining the architect’s buildings and projects as well as his interests and the events of his life.

 A similar approach, providing a new view of something familiar, was required for his commission for Sea City Museum in Southampton.
-Michael created a cutaway scale drawing, four metres long, of the Titanic, showing the rooms of passenger liner and featuring key members of the crew that were known to be onboard.
+Michael created a cutaway scale drawing, ten metres long, of the Titanic, showing the rooms of the passenger liner and featuring key members of the crew that were known to be onboard.

 In other projects he has created artwork for wine labels for Marks & Spencer, a branding and identity image library for a law firm, an animation for Google/Avis with the ambition of creating limitless possibilities for a car hire experience, the holiday special cover for The New York Times, regular commissions for The New Yorker, colouring posters for The School of Life, advertising campaigns for Kwik-Fit and information leaflets for Bayer Pharmaceuticals.